Fire damages home of TV host Rachael Ray

-LAKE LUZERNE, N.Y.
-(WTEN) – A major house fire has damaged the home of chef and talk show host Rachael Ray in Lake Luzerne, New York, the Warren County Sheriff’s Department confirmed.
+LAKE LUZERNE, N.Y. – Warren County Sheriff’s confirmed a major house fire in Lake Luzerne has damaged the home of chef and talk show host Rachael Ray.

 The fire broke out shortly before 7:30 p.m.
 Sunday evening at 22 Chuckwagon Drive in Lake Luzerne.
 Rachel Ray and her family members were home at the time.